How to Move to Another Country

 There’s a lot to think about when moving to a new country.
 The following checklist can help you prepare for your big move.

-It may take a while to get a job and start making money, and it can help to have a cushion until you find a job that can sustain you.
+If you’re not moving with a job offer or independent income, it may take a while to find work and start making money, so it can help to have a cushion until you land a job that can sustain you.
 Create an emergency fund that you can access as needed for unexpected moving costs and for your first few weeks (or months) in your new home.

 Visit the country before you move there to make sure it’s a good fit for you.